 It bears repeating — though certain agencies may discriminate against LGBTQ people, it is still legal for queer people, in all 50 states, to adopt and serve as a foster parent.
 You will just need to make sure to find an LGBTQ-affirming adoption agency or professional.
 Every state should have at least one inclusive agency available for you to work with.

-It will include both education for prospective parents, and an evaluation of your fitness to serve as an adoptive or foster parent.
+It will include education for prospective parents, and an evaluation of your fitness to serve as an adoptive or foster parent.

-The name is misleading — this process is about much more than your home.
-It generally lasts anywhere from 3 to 6 months, and will involve everything from background checks, interviews with the members of your household, examinations of your physical and financial health, education and training where needed, and much more.
+The name 'Home Study' is misleading — this process is about much more than your home.
+It generally lasts anywhere from 3 to 6 months, and will involve everything from background checks and interviews with the members of your household, to examinations of your physical and financial health, education and training where needed, and much more.

 It is also a vital tool in preparing your growing family for the questions and realities ahead: race, identity, belonging, grief, curiosity about birth family, answering nosy questions from strangers and teaching your child how to respond to racial bias are some of the common themes addressed during this process.

 For LGBTQ people, it’s important to work with professionals who are affirming and inclusive, which can be a struggle in certain parts of the country.
 Sometimes families find themselves working with an agency or social worker who is overtly homophobic or simply ignorant of how to appropriately address the unique aspects of being same-sex parents or a single gay, bi or trans parent.
 When contacting an agency, ask for references and inquire if the organization has experience and success working with the LGBTQ community.
 The agencies listed on HRC’s “All Children, All Families” database is a good place to find inclusive professionals.